nigelvh/K7NVH-DC-PDU/README.md

 For example, to set the calibration on port 1 to 11.0X, the following is valid 'SETICAL' syntax. `SETICAL 1 110`

-### EEPROMDUMP
+### DEBUG
-The 'EEPROMDUMP' command is useful for debugging PDU stored state.
-It will output a variety of values stored in various locations in EEPROM memory, and may not be formatted for easy understanding.
+The 'DEBUG' command is useful for debugging PDU state.
+It will output a variety of values, and may not be formatted for easy understanding.

-In the cases of unset or default values, the 'EEPROMDUMP' command may return a number of unprintable characters to your terminal.
+In the cases of unset or default values, the 'DEBUG' command may return a number of unprintable characters to your terminal.
 This is expected behavior.

 ## Drivers
 The PDU board is automatically recognized as a USB serial device under OSX and Linux, however, windows requires a driver to associate the device with the built in USB serial device drivers.